YaadR/RealTimeLab-Drone-Swarm/README.md

 * [Yaad Rebhun](https://github.com/YaadR)

 ## Project description:
-Drones swarm following aruco, with minimal communication
+Implementing logic for drone swarm, to aquire and follow aruco, and maintain flight structure , with minimal communication

 //Y@ not sure if actually needed..
 Project files: